patternfly/patternfly-react/packages/react-core/src/components/MultipleFileUpload/examples/MultipleFileUpload.md

 ## Types

-Multiple file upload uses both the `DropEvent` and `DropzoneOptions` types from react-dropzone.
-The `DropEvent` type is a union comprised of the following types:
+Multiple file upload uses the `DropzoneOptions` type from react-dropzone.
+It is comprised of additional props with their own types.
+For more information on using `DropzoneOptions` visit [react-dropzone props and methods](https://react-dropzone.js.org/#src).

+Additionally, it calls the `onFileDrop` callback with an event of type `DropEvent`. `DropEvent` is a union comprised of the following types:

 ```noLive
  React.DragEvent<HTMLElement>